davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 not related to the eruptive episode.
-Alternatively, partition coefficients for LREE and Eu could have been modified by an unusual late-stage melt interaction favoring the extraction of LREE and Eu from clinopyroxene. <!-- and driving up the relative abundance of LREE in orthopyroxene --> Overall, disequilibrium patterns in REE between pyroxenes allude to possible focused heating of sample CK-4, poorly understood equilibrium partition coefficients (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in
+Alternatively, partition coefficients for LREE and Eu could have been modified by an unusual late-stage melt interaction favoring the extraction of LREE and Eu from clinopyroxene.
+Overall, disequilibrium patterns in REE between pyroxenes allude to possible focused heating of sample CK-4, poorly understood equilibrium partition coefficients (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in